Ait-Dev-lab/surf-ai-sandbox/README.md

 ```

 The sandbox is the security boundary between the extension and the backend.
-The extension never touches the Gateway or AI models directly.
+The extension never touches the AI models directly.

 ## What It Does